labgm/assembly-hiseq/README.md

 nano config.yaml
 ```

 It is a good idea to run the pipeline with the test sample provided for the first time to test your installation.
-However, to add your samples, simply add them to the samples section of the config file.
+However, to add your samples, simply append them to the samples section of the config file.

 ```
 samples: